 Brian’s workshop on Rebecca Lake is a perfect setting in the woods to provide artistic inspiration from nature and the outdoors.

-Limberlost Woodturning is open to the public for the Artists of the Limberlost Open Studio Weekend and the Muskoka Autumn Studio Tour or by appointment.
+Limberlost Woodturning is open to the public for the Artists of the Limberlost Open Studio Weekend and by appointment.
 Please call 705-635-3190.

 Read more about Brian and his Studio in a piece produced by the Muskoka Magazine.